 In Liz’s personal life she has a passion for lead lighting, art and making things look beautiful around her.
 She loves nothing better than heading out with her friends for a 6am bike ride to welcome in the day.

-Tamera Skewes is an experienced Education Assistant who is married and is a mother of two girls.
+Tamera Skewes is an experienced Education Assistant who is a mother of two girls.
 She believes all children have the right to an excellent education that focuses on respecting and encouraging each child’s individual differences while providing a nurturing environment to teach social interaction and emotional skills.

 Tam has been employed as an Education Assistant since 2008.
 She has extensive experience in assisting children with a variety of special needs and learning difficulties as well as those with psychological and emotional challenges.